Carl Linnaeus: Commemoration

 Anniversaries of Linnaeus's birth, especially in centennial years, have been marked by major celebrations.
 Linnaeus has appeared on numerous Swedish postage stamps and banknotes.
 There are numerous statues of Linnaeus in countries around the world.
 The Linnean Society of London has awarded the Linnean Medal for excellence in botany or zoology since 1888.
 Following approval by the Riksdag of Sweden, Växjö University and Kalmar College merged on 1 January 2010 to become Linnaeus University.
-Other things named after Linnaeus include the twinflower genus Linnaea, Linnaeosicyos (a monotypic genus in the family Cucurbitaceae), the crater Linné on the Earth's moon, a street in Cambridge, Massachusetts, and the cobalt sulfide mineral Linnaeite.
+Among the things named after Linnaeus is the twinflower genus Linnaea, Linnaeosicyos (a monotypic genus in the family Cucurbitaceae).